scatterplot: Interpretation of a Scatterplot

 - False.
 The slope of the regression line is given by \(r \cdot s_y/s_x\) and hence not about equal to \(1\).

-- False.
+- True.
 Only a slightly positive association between the variables is observable in the scatterplot.
 This implies a correlation coefficient with an absolute value smaller than \(0.8\).

 The following figure shows a scatterplot.
 Which of the following statements are correct?